jrowla2/tictoktoe-client/README.md

 ### User Stories

-- As a user I want to sign in/up
-- As a user I want to Create a new < resource >
-- As a user I want to Read multiple < resources >
+- As a user, I want to select either x or o to start with.
-- As a user I want to Read a single < resource >
+- As a user, I want to know if I am signed in.
+Perhaps the screen tells me I am with my username displayed.
-- As a user I want to Update a < resource > I own
+- As a user, I want to know when I won or lost.
-- As a user I want to Delete a < resource > I own
+- As a user, I want to hit a button to reset when I know that I will not win.
+-

 ### Wireframe